vahidhedayati/grails-arrested-plugin/README.md

 (This will generate a Controller and put the appropriate configurations in UrlMapping to be RESTful)
 > grails create-domain-class DomainClassName

+Once you have generated a domainClass ensure you add at least one element inside it before proceeding to the next step:

 To generate a REST controller run:
 (This will generate a Controller and put the appropriate configurations in UrlMapping to be RESTful)